-Two of my favorite things, garlic and butter, combine to make one of the ONLY mushroom dish I’ll eat: Garlic Butter Mushrooms.
+Two of my favorite things, garlic and butter, combine to make one of the ONLY mushroom dish I’ll eat: Garlic Mushrooms with Butter Sauce.
 The other mushroom dish I’ll eat?
 These red wine sauteed mushrooms.

-Truth be told I wasn’t sure how these garlic butter mushrooms would turn out using an Instant Pot (this is the version I own).
+Truth be told I wasn’t sure how these garlic mushrooms would turn out using an Instant Pot (this is the version I own).
 I did a ton of research and couldn’t find much in terms of how long it takes to cook mushrooms in the Instant Pot.
 I knew there would be quite a bit of trial and error.
 To start, I decided to keep the instant pot recipe as close to my stovetop version as possible (Roasted Mushrooms).
 Guess what….I hit the nail on the head the first run.
 There were minimal adaptions needed to make it a success in an Instant Pot.
 Instant Pot mushrooms…who knew?

-While you’re out grilling steaks this summer these Garlic and Butter Mushroom can be cooking with limited supervision.
+While you’re out grilling steaks this summer these Garlic Butter Mushroom can be cooking with limited supervision.
 Instead enjoy the time soaking up the sun rays and playing corn hole.

 Don’t forget to grab some crusty french bread to soak up the delicious garlic butter.
 Or else you’ll find yourself licking the bowl clean.
 Let’s just say personal experience is how I know this.